 - 1. Manufacturers will be added to the 'Program Participant' list in Section 4.1 and to the Definitions and Glossary in the SGIP Handbook.
 The definition and description of the manufacturer role in the program will include the requirement to submit operational and performance data when requested by the SGIP evaluator to ensure comprehensive data submission.
 Infractions may be issued by PAs or ED for manufacturers that do not provide the information requested by the PAs or the SGIP Impact Evaluator in the timeframe requested and any manufacturer with two infractions for this reason may be suspended from verified equipment lists for six months. - 2.
-As part of the SGIP Equipment Specifications in Section 8.1.3. of the SGIP Handbook, program participants should confirm the ability for third parties to collect data directly from an application programming interface (API) using the SGIP application code or another unique identifier that is or will be required to be submitted in the SGIP application, such as a serial number. - 3.
-Developers must be required in the SGIP application to confirm that they have registered the SGIP application code with the equipment manufacturer or disclose why they are unable to do so. - 4.
+The PAs are directed to update the Incentive Claim Form to require the applicant to include the part number and/or serial number associated with the incentivized system.
+In addition, customers should be informed that as a condition of receiving the SGIP incentive, performance data from their incentivized system may be provided to the SGIP Evaluator and to manufacturers as necessary to support program evaluation activities. - 3.
 Energy Division, in consultation with the SGIP Working Group shall set an annual deadline for data submission by developers or manufacturers to ensure timely reporting well in advance of program evaluations.
+Once established the date will be communicated to the developers or manufacturers by the evaluator.